Nandita-Raksani/TicTacToe-0.2/README.md

 1)	Display an empty game board with 9 tiles
 2)	Player X will always be given first move and selects a tile within the board
 3)	Player O will be given alternate move and selects a tile
-4)	Status of the game will be displayed E.g. “Next turn is : X”
+4)	Status of the game will be displayed E.g. “Current Player : X”
 5)	Players will not be allowed to play on same position
 6)	Declare player as winner if horizontally all tiles in first row are taken by same player and winning row be highlighted
 7)	Declare player as winner if horizontally all tiles in second row are taken by same player Declare player as winner if horizontally all tiles in third row are taken by same player